Review of Icebreakers

 - Bureau Veritas standard - Polar Class 3 and 4

-Ships' owner and operator is the company "Yamal LNG".
-This is a joint-venture between Novatek (Russia's largest LNG producer, 60%), Total SA (multinational, 20%) and CNPC (China's largest oil & gas producer-supplier, 20%).
+Ships' owner and an operator is the company "Yamal LNG".
+This is a joint venture between PJSC NOVATEK (Russia's largest LNG producer, 50,1%), Total SA (multinational, 20%), CNPC (China's largest oil and gas producer-supplier, 20%) and Silk Road Fund (China state-owned investment fund, 9,9%).

 By the Yamal LNG project: